BSO

 "Kill me if you must," the old monk replied, "for I prefer death to failing in my sacred duty before God to return the Book of Devine to Ireland."

 My Grandfather could see that the monk was serious, and would not get out of the road.
-The resulting stand-off in which my Grandfather attempted to threaten and cajole the monk to move was both time consuming and futile.
+The stand-off in which my Grandfather attempted to threaten and cajole the monk to move was both time consuming and futile.
 The delay soon threatened to cause my Grandfather to miss his plane, and he was anxious to return to his family in the Pine Point section of Springfield.
-Finally my Grandfather reached into his duffel bag and took out the ancient text and angrily hurled it at the feet of the old monk.
+Finally, my Grandfather reached into his duffel bag and took out the ancient text and angrily hurled it at the feet of the old monk.
 "Take it and get the hell out of the way!"

 The old monk snatched up the book, "Bless you my son!" he said as he quickly ran off and vanished from view.
-My Grandfather made it to his plane with only seconds to spare.
+My Grandfather made it to his plane with only minutes to spare.

 Returning to 2011, all it ever seems to do in this new year is snow.
 Here the usually congested King Street in downtown Northampton is left deserted by the weather.